col-panic/daily-menu/README.md

 daily-menu
 ==========

-Eclipse Appliation Model - Focus on the menu
+Eclipse Application Model - Focus on the menu

 ![Menu structure of the sample application](/SampleMenuStructure.png "Menu structure of the sample application")